pmjones/adr/README.md

 - Content negotiation.
 The _Front Controller_, _Action_, or other intermediary layers may negotiate the various `Accept` headers in the client request.
 Unsuccessful negotiation may pre-empt _Action_ or _Domain_ behaviors, and/or result in an early-exit response.

 - Content validation.
 If the incoming request data is malformed in some way, the _Action_ might not interact with the _Domain_ at all and move directly to interacting with a _Responder_ to send an error response.

+### Alternative Formulations

+This pattern may be better formulated as variations on Controller and View from _Model-View-Controller_ instead of a pattern of its own.
+That is, it may be that _Action_ is a variation similar to _Page Controller_, and thus better termed an _Action Controller_, thereby fitting into the _Controller_ portion of MVC.
+Likewise, it may be that _Responder_ is a variation similar to _Template View_ or _Transform View_, and thus better termed a _Response View_, thereby fitting into the _View_ portion of MVC.

+Having said that, I believe those alternative formulations are probably not as accurate, mostly because of the implicit interactions between _Model_ and _View_ in MVC.
+In MVC, the _View_ updates the _Model_.
+In ADR, the _Responder_ does not update the _Domain_.

 ## Benefits and Drawbacks